 Ever wondered what it would feel like to be shrunk down small enough to enter the human body?
 If you've seen the Inner Space movie you'll probably have ideas of what that's like but InCell VR shatters them brilliantly.

 This simple game has a basic story about protecting a human at the cellular level but in reality, or virtual reality rather, you're playing a racing game where you dodge or collect objects.
 It's fun, addictive and jaw dropping in its size and beautiful colours.
 Plus you can pretend you're doing good, not just goofing off in a VR headset.

-Within (formerly known as Vrse) is like a platform within virtual reality, the Google of VR if you like.
-Except in this case a lot of the content created is produced by Within, making it a bit more like Netflix with its Originals, only in VR.
+Within (formerly known as Vrse) is like a platform within virtual reality.
+Except in this case a lot of the content created is produced by Within, making it a bit more like Netflix with its original programming, only in VR.

 Lamper VR: Firefly Rescue

 Lamper returns in this sequel that offers a polished and entertaining VR experience.
 Control Lamper the firefly as you navigate stunning worlds using fireballs and power-ups to get by enemies.

 Flight is controlled with simple head movements, making enemy targeting and object evasion a doddle.
 Collect enough coins and you'll kick into high speed flight with Rainbow mode.
 Lamper VR: Firefly Rescue both takes you back to classic gaming while pulling you into the future of VR all at once.

 Take control of a spacecraft, with guns, and unleash on enemy space fighters.
 It's a sci-fi dream come true.